zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

 Contoso, Ltd. has asked for the ability to conduct full-text searching on their policy documents.
-Previously, they have not been able to extract information from the documents in a usable way, but they have read about about [cognitive search with Azure Search Service](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro), and are interested to learn if they can be used to make the data in their search index more useful.
+Previously, they have not been able to extract information from the documents in a usable way, but they have read about [cognitive search with Azure Search Service](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro), and are interested to learn if they can be used to make the data in their search index more useful.
 In this exercise, you will provision an Azure Search service, then configure search indexing on the policies blob storage container.

 ### Task 1: Add Azure Search to Blob Storage account